Te piki ō te ora, tērā te tupu ō te rākau.

 Real, responsive, reciprocal relationships to elevate whānau and communities

-The strategic intent of our organisation is defined by three outcomes:
+The strategic intent of our organisations focus is:

 Mā te tautoko a ngā kaitātaki ka tū pakari te hāpori